LucasDelfino92/morrowindsharp/main.md

 [**UI Expansion**](https://www.nexusmods.com/morrowind/mods/46071)
 Expands UI functionality with searching, filtering, and more visual feedback.

-> ℹ️ The dialog menu component, toggleable from the mod's configuration menu, highlights topics with unseen unique dialogue.
-For a closer to vanilla experience, you may want to disable this component.

 [**Consistent Keys**](https://www.nexusmods.com/morrowind/mods/47954)
 Renames keys so they'll have a consistent naming scheme.
 - Install **Consistent Keys - MWSE Version** (Main files)